pcan/node-stomp-protocol/README.md

 import * as stomp from 'node-stomp-protocol';
 ```

-## Usage

-The library API is mostly asynchronous, I used `async` and `await` in order to simplify Promise-returning calls.

 ### Client example

 The following example shows how to connect to a STOMP server using this library.
 We use `net.Socket` here, but the library is ready for `WebSocket`s, too.